On Clarity in Performance Reporting

 • Single change that would have shifted the equilibrium:

-Embed a governed margin decomposition (e.g. by product category, customer segment, or region) into the core report, with stable bridge logic and explicit linkage to action ownership.
+Embed a governed margin decomposition (e.g. price–volume–mix–cost by category, with stable definitions) into the core report, with stable bridge logic and explicit linkage to action ownership.

 Why this example matters